– The tools to change a window

 Finally, remove traces of putty, scrape off the excess, and then use a cloth soaked in methylated spirits.

 Hope the above tips help you to change your windowpane at home.
-Remember to share this post and leave your comments below.
+Your feedback is valuable, so please remember to leave a few words below.